 Check-out: Students must be checked-out through the attendance office.
 Contacts provided by the parent and listed in PowerSchool are the only individuals allowed to check students out.
-Parents may come to the school and check them out or by telephone designating another person to pick them up.
-Upon returning to school from checking out, the student must present an excuse for the absence, from a parent, doctor or legal authority, to the attendance office.
+Upon returning to school, the student must present an excuse for the absence, from a parent, doctor or legal authority, to the attendance office.